Fergie Jenkins Field: History

 The park was originally constructed in the early 1950s and was home to several championship winning teams from the Ontario Baseball Association. the ballpark fell into disrepair in the 1970s, with the original grandstand being demolished in 1984. in more recent years the field has undergone improvements by the Friends Of Rotary Park and the Chatham Rotary Club, resulting in new grass, fencing, dugouts, scoreboard and a new main grandstand constructed in 2010.

-In 2024 the park became home to the Chatham-Kent Barnstormers of the Intercounty Baseball League.
+In 2024 the park became home to the Chatham-Kent Barnstormers of the Canadian Baseball League.